 What is a VVT solenoid?

-A VVT solenoid controls engine valve timing for better fuel efficiency and performance.
+A VVT the device controls engine valve timing for better fuel efficiency and performance.

 Can a faulty solenoid be repaired?